yegor256/mergem/README.md

 those pull requests that are coming not from [Renovate](https://github.com/apps/renovate) or [Dependabot](https://github.com/dependabot).
-Then, it will post `@rultor merge` text message to each pull request left in the list.
+Then, it will post `@rultor please, try to merge` text message to each pull request left in the list.

 ## Token